 Mouse clapped her hands together and smiled, "Congratulations.
 We know where we are by knowing where we've been."

 Mouse shrugged, speaking with an eagerness that only grew with every word, "It's uncharted.
 Maybe we should fix that.
 How's our fuel?"

-"Hydrogen is all over the place.
+"Both are all over the place.
 We'll manage.
 Go ahead and calculate time traveled down as far as you can.
 We'll need to warp to one of these stars.
 We have a few hours till life support is stable, so take your time.
 I'll be in my bunk."